containerbuildsystem/cachito/README.md

 * `cachito_gomod_ignore_missing_gomod_file` - if `True` and the request specifies the `gomod` package manager but there is no `go.mod` file present in the repository, Cachito will skip the `gomod` package manager for the request.
 If `False`, the request will fail if the `go.mod` file is missing.
+This is only supported if a single path is provided to the `gomod` package manager.
   This defaults to `False`.
 * `cachito_gomod_strict_vendor` - the bool to disable/enable the strict vendor mode.
 This defaults
   to `False`.
 For a repo that has gomod dependencies, if the `vendor` directory exists and this config option is set to `True`, Cachito will fail the request.